Angann/IA2022_AutoCalendar/README.txt

     This page is for the admin.
 This page allows the admins to change the CIS schedule settings including: Starting Date, End Date, Number of Periods in a Day, Period Start and End Times, Number of Cycle Days, Names of Cycle Days, Dates and their corresponding Cycle Days.
-    This page is Password Protected.
+    This page is Password Protected

 Requirements:
     Requirements are listed in requirement.txt